slim-codes/blog-posts/open-source.md

 A minimum of 4 accepted Pull Requests is required before the 25th of October to win a Hacktoberfest-themed shirt and sticker.
 Starting from this year, low-code and/or no-code contributions will also be accepted as valid contributions.

-If you'd like to participate in the next Hacktoberfest, set a reminder for October now to avoid missing out on all the fun.
+If you'd like to take part in the next Hacktoberfest, set a reminder for October now to avoid missing out on all the fun.

 ## Conclusion

+Imagine a world without Open Source.
 As you can see, there's nothing to hate about Open Source.
-The world of Open Source exposes us to opportunities, meeting new friends, winning swag/money, and many more.
+The world of Open Source exposes you to opportunities, meeting new friends, winning swag/money .
 Without Open Source, the world would certainly not be as advanced as it is today in terms of technology.